jalanb/whyp/readme.md

     $ git clone https://github.com/jalanb/what.git
     $ cd what

-For convenience bash functions are provided, which can be set up like
+For convenience bash functions are provided, which can be set up like this

     $ source what.sh

-Then one can use `what` as a replacement for which, or `whap` to find whence python imports modules
+Then one can use `what` as a replacement for type, in bash or python

+    $ what ls
+    ls is /usr/local/gnu/ls

+    $ pip install -r requirements.txt
+    $ python setup.py develop
+    >>> from what import ls
+    >>> ls
+    /usr/local/gnu/ls
+    >>> from what import os
+    >>> os

 Daily use
 ---------